kyletolle/the-mechanism-collection/index.md

 of the Song.

 This refinement lead the planets to tremor.
 Starting in their oceans ripples which blended, intermingled, intensified.
-Building to waves that overlapped and peaked and troughed and broke upon the shores.
+Building to waves that overlapped, peaked and troughed, and broke upon the shores.
 Whitecaps spreading as the oceans writhed and churned.
 Spitting plumes of spray and foam that caught in the wind, drifted across the creaking lands, and settled once the breezes failed.
 The sea foam stuck and joined and formed islands that drifted and